-Any business or undertaking in the Philippines that poses a potential environmental risk or a significant impact to the environment is required to secure an Environmental Compliance Certificate ("ECC") from the Department of the Environment and Natural Resources ("DENR").
+Any business or undertaking in the Philippines that poses a potential environmental risk or a significant impact to the environment is required to secure an ECC from the DENR.
 An ECC is a certificate issued by DENR which contains conditions and measures meant to be observed by the business owner during the implementation of the project.
 Applying for an ECC requires the submission of an application letter and the conduct of an environmental impact assessment and environmental management plan, which will be reviewed by the DENR.
 A site inspection may also be conducted.
 If the DENR is satisfied that no serious environmental damage will result from the business or undertaking, the ECC will be released.
 In case there will be no significant effect on the environment, a Certificate of Non-Coverage ("CNC") will be issued.
 The processing of the application for an ECC could take at least 30 days.